Accessibility

 Universal Design for Learning

-Reaching All Students with Universal Design for Learning – When we recognize that variability exists in student populations along many spectra, we strive to design learning experiences that present as few barriers to success as possible for anyone and everyone.
+Reaching All Students with Universal Design for Learning – When we recognize that variability exists in student populations along many spectra, we can better design learning experiences that promote success for anyone and everyone.

-Boost Motivation with Universal Design for Learning – An overview of the barriers that might exist to motivation and engagement, and how applying UDL principles can help identify and remove those barriers and smooth the pathway to interest and persistence in our students.
+Boost Motivation with Universal Design for Learning – Learners differ in what motivates and engages them.
+Applying UDL principles can help identify ways to widen and smooth the pathway to interest and persistence in all our students.

-Elevate your Content with Universal Design for Learning – Barriers can exist to how students perceive, understand, and comprehend content.
-Applying UDL principles can help ensure that content does not rely on just one sense to perceive it and can support students as they interpret and internalize new information.
+Elevate your Content with Universal Design for Learning – Learners differ in how they perceive, decode and comprehend content.
+Applying UDL principles can help ensure that learners can access content in different formats and presented from different perspectives.
+This supports students as they interpret and internalize new information.